cupakromer/subcontract/contract.md

 If the project includes HTML markup and CSS templates, we will develop these using valid HTML 5 markup and CSS2.1 + 3 for styling.
 We will test all our markup and CSS in current versions of all major browsers including those made by Apple, Microsoft, Mozilla and Opera.

+* Question: do we want to commit to all of these browsers?
+Do we want to add mobile to this?

 We will not test these templates in old or abandoned browsers, for example Microsoft Internet Explorer 6 or 5.5 for Windows or Mac, previous versions of Apple’s Safari, Mozilla Firefox or Opera unless otherwise specified.
 If you need to show the same or similar visual design to visitors using these older browsers, we will charge you at the appropriate rate for any necessary additional code and its testing.

 ### Programming